 If you want you can put your fire kit in a little Altoids or tobacco tin and seal it up.
 Throw in some matches and/or some birthday candles if you wish.
-Fire drills, fire pumps and flint and steels are very nice but you can get dozens of disposable lighters for the same money.
+Fire drills, fire pumps and ferro-rods are very nice but you can get dozens of disposable lighters for the same money.
 When you are cold and tired a lighter is simpler and quicker.

 What is a “good knife”?
 There are a number of suggestions in my book “Survival Weapons”.

 In short, a full-tang fixed blade, single-edged and not less than seven inches.
 My first choice is one of my kukris.

 If on a budget look around the gardening section of local stores.
 A mass-produced billhook or machete is often more capable than more expensive smaller knives.